a pregnant woman feeling sick

 Over-the-Counter Options and Precautions

-• The stage of pregnancy you are in.
+• If it’s safe for whatever stage of pregnancy you're in.

 Talking to Your Healthcare Provider